krloer/C_start/Oblig_4.md

 #### (b) Explain why a microkernel is statistically more secure than a monolithic kernel.

 A monolithic kernel takes a lot of control, and prevents bad user code from compromising the kernel, however it does not prevent bad kernel code from causing damage.
-With a properly implemented microkernel, a lot of the code making the system function operates without inherent kernel priveleges, meaning it can deal less damage.
-This means that considering all code can be buggy, a monolithic kernel has a larger attack surface, seeing that its is statistically more likely to contain exploitable bugs granting kernel priveleges.
+With a properly implemented microkernel, a lot of the code making the system function operates without inherent kernel privileges, meaning it can deal less damage.
+This means that considering all code can be buggy, a monolithic kernel has a larger attack surface, seeing that its is statistically more likely to contain exploitable bugs granting kernel privileges.